 - 1 teaspoon dijon mustard

 - salt and pepper

-In a small bowl, combine the vinegar, dijon, olive oil and whisk till fully combined.
-Season to taste.
+- In a small bowl, combine the vinegar, dijon, olive oil and whisk till fully combined.
+Season with kosher salt and pepper to taste.

 - Wash peaches and remove the pits.
 Cut the peach into thin slices, about ½ inch.
 Wash cucumber and herbs, then take about ¼ to ½ of the cucumber (depending how large it is) and slice it thin.
 Save the other half for future recipes.
 If using yellow tomatoes, slice them into bite sized pieces as well.
 Peel your shallot and slice thin.